pomettini/pokemini/platform/playdate/ROADMAP.md

 The emulator core (CPU, PRC, audio, video) and the timing layer are done.
 Everything below is integration, UX, and distribution work.

+## ROM storage convention

+ROMs on device are loaded from **`/Shared/Emulation/pm/games/`**, following CrankBoy's cross-emulator convention.
+The Playdate firmware exposes a top-level `/Shared/` folder accessible to all games (added in SDK 2.4, mkdir/stat/etc fixed in 2.4.1).
+The app `mkdir`s the path tree on first launch so a fresh install lands the user in a known, writable location they can sideload ROMs into.

+When opening files there, use `kFileRead | kFileReadData` — `kFileRead` alone only searches the read-only pdx bundle and silently misses everything in `/Shared/`.

+If `/Shared/Emulation/pm/games/` is empty, the emulator boots with FreeBIOS only; FreeBIOS already shows a "no ROM" splash, which is a better default than a custom homebrew demo.

+EEPROM saves and save states stay in the app's own `/Data/com.pomettini.pokemini/` — those are emulator-private and should not be shared.

 ## 1. Ship blockers (cannot release without)

 ### 1a.
-Remove bundled ROM
+Remove bundled ROM — done
-`platform/playdate/Source/` currently contains `game.min` and
+`platform/playdate/Source/` previously contained `game.min` and
-`lunch_time.min` — these are **copyrighted Pokémon Mini cartridges** and shipping the `.pdx` with them in the bundle is straightforward infringement.
-The release `.pdx` must contain freebios only; users place their own ROM dumps into the Playdate Data folder (`/Data/com.pokemini.playdate/` on device) post-install.

-CMakeLists.txt currently copies whatever's in `Source/` into the bundle — need a `.gitignore` for `*.min` and a clean `Source/` policy.
+`lunch_time.min` (copyrighted Pokémon Mini cartridges).
+Those are gone.
+`boot.min` (homebrew demo) is no longer used — when no user ROM is present we boot FreeBIOS, which has its own splash that's nicer than the demo.
+The file can stay in `Source/` for ad-hoc developer testing or be deleted entirely; the C code no longer references it.

+Remaining sub-task: add `Source/*.min` to `.gitignore` so casual local ROM copies don't get committed.

 ### 1b.
 EEPROM save/load on device
 `PokeMini_Playdate.c:390` notes that EEPROM save uses `fopen` (works on simulator, silent fail on device). `load_rom` already uses `pd->file->*` APIs correctly — the same pattern needs to wire into PokeMini's `PokeMini_CustomSaveEEPROM` / `PokeMini_CustomLoadEEPROM` callback hooks.
-Path scheme: `/Data/com.pokemini.playdate/eeprom/<rom_basename>.eep`.
+Path scheme: `/Data/com.pomettini.pokemini/eeprom/<rom_basename>.eep`.

 Without this, players lose all in-game progress whenever the app exits — ship-blocker for any RPG-style game.

 ### 1c.
 ROM picker (when more than one ROM is present)
 Currently hardcoded `load_rom("game.min")`.
 For a real release:
+- On boot, `pd->file->mkdir("/Shared/Emulation/pm/games/")` if it
+  doesn't already exist (CrankBoy convention — see top of file).
-- Enumerate `*.min` files from the Data directory at startup (`pd->file->listfiles`)
+- Enumerate `*.min` files from `/Shared/Emulation/pm/games/` at startup (`pd->file->listfiles`).
-- If 0 found: show a friendly "place your ROMs in `/Data/com.pokemini.playdate/` and restart" screen with the actual device path printed.
+- If 0 found: load the bundled `boot.min` fallback so the app still does *something*, and show a small "place your ROMs in `/Shared/Emulation/pm/games/` and restart" hint somewhere unobtrusive (corner overlay or About screen) with the actual device path printed.
-- If 1 found: load it directly (current behavior, just dynamic name).
+- If 1 found: load it directly.
 - If 2+ found: simple list-picker UI before booting the emulator.

 ### 1d.
 License + attribution